UCL/ba-ebdp-toolkit/data_loading.md

 # Loading Notes

-The data source is tentatively [Overture Maps](https://overturemaps.org).
-This is likely to be preferable over OpenStreetMap due to a degree of data verification and consistency.
-However, given its newness there may be issues in coverage etc.
+The data source is a combination of [OpenStreetMap](https://www.openstreetmap.org) and [Overture Maps](https://overturemaps.org).
+Overture is a relatively new dataset which intends to provide a higher degree of data verification.
+However, OpenStreetMap currently remains preferable for land-use information.

-The data loading scripts fetch data from Overture Maps' storage services.
-This is done with the use of DuckDB.
-Note that DuckDB's functionality is currently limited, so filtering by extents can be slow because, for example, it appears to first retrieve all data and then filter.

-Not all parquet data types map nicely to GPKG, so the data tables are first described, and those with lists, maps, or other complex data types are converted to JSON to retain the information.

-## Loading
+## Overture data downloads

-Run the `load_data_bbox.py` script from the project folder (the folder containing `src`).
+The workflow for ingesting Overture data entails a bulk-download for the extent of the EU using DuckDB.
+To proceed with a bulk data download, run the `load_data_bbox.py` script from the project folder (the folder containing `src`).
 This will concurrently download the Overture places, nodes, edges, and buildings datasets.
 The script requires an output directory, a file prefix, and a bounding box within which data will be retrieved.
+Not all parquet data types map nicely to GPKG, so those with lists, maps, or other complex data types are converted to JSON for storage as strings in GPKG fields.

 For example, for loading the EU:

 ```bash
 python -m src.data.load_data_bbox ./temp eu -12.4214 33.2267 45.5351 71.1354
 ```

+The bulk download is currently a slow process (the downloads can take several days).
+This is because DuckDB's functionality is presently limited and the Overture data source uses parquet instead of geoparquet, which would otherwise afford more efficient spatial queries.
+These are likely to be improved in due course.

 The download sizes for the EU are: